zenobi-us/zenobi-us/content/posts/2018-04-18-reducing-risk-in-frontend-development-with-docker.md

 tar -xvf some-file.tar.gz
 ```

-Notice how the url isn't versioned? or how the file isn't checksummed? or how the file isn't cached?
+Notice how the url isn't versioned? or how the file isn't check summed? or how the file isn't cached?

 ### Obscure System Requirements